 Featuring winner of the ChefsBest Excellence Award, Beaver Extra Hot Horseradish

 Tri tip is an economical cut from the bottom sirloin.
-If you’re looking for an inexpensive, quick roast beef entrée – try this recipe!
+If you’re looking for an inexpensive and quick roast beef entrée, try this recipe from Beaverton!

 - 2 pound tri tip roast with fat removed

 - Sea salt and ground pepper to taste

 - 1 tablespoons granulated garlic

 - 4 small red or Yukon potatoes, cut in half